 - Origin: Sun-dried or oven-dried ripe jalapeños (usually red).

-- Form: Usually found whole or crushed into flakes or powders.
+- Form: Typically found whole, crushed into flakes, or powdered.

 Characteristic | Chipotle | Dried Jalapeño |